3. Fill out a Form 6

 - what you felt when you were injured, for example, a sharp pain or a burning feeling

 Form 6 asks about your usual pay and whether you were working for more than one employer.

 It's very important to tell the WSIB about all of your earnings, including overtime, shift premiums, and from other jobs.

 There's space for this extra information at the end of the form.

 Sign the form

-The e-Form 6 has a box that you check off when you’re done and the written form has a place for your signature.
+The online Form 6 has a box that you check off when you're done.
+And the written form has a place for your signature.

 By checking off the box or signing the form, you're:

 - stating that the information you filled out is true, and